Theologicus: Some Expository Thoughts

 The Introduction

-Theologicus is my humble attempt to be a part of those same set of books.
+Theologicus is my humble attempt to be a part of that same set of books.

 No pen, no words, no image...

 I know that is absolutely true.
-I know I don't have enough time left on this earth to write all the words.
+I don't have enough time left to write all the words.
 Still, I must try.
-I must spend all of my breaths, all of my life, and write all of my words express my Christ's love and beauty because I love him so much.
+I must spend all my breaths and life writing all my words expressing Christ's love and beauty because I love him so much.
 He is my Lord and my God.
-I am my Beloved's and he is mine forever.
+I am my Beloved's, and he is mine forever.

-In a way, if the Bible is a love letter from God to me, then Theologicus is my love letter right back at God.
-This is my little way of telling my Christ, "When I finally see you, I will hold your face and kiss your face with a thousand kisses because you are so beautiful to me and you have loved me the best."
+Suppose the Bible is a love letter from God to me.
+In that case, then Theologicus is my love letter right back to the Christ who loved me and gave himself up for me (Galatians 2:20).
+This is my little way of telling my Christ, "When I finally see you, I will hold your face and kiss your face with a thousand kisses because you are so beautiful to me, and you have loved me the best."

 The Text

-In essence, Theologicus--all of my completed works, sermons, commentaries and study notes--is my exposition of Psalms 17:15.
+In essence, Theologicus--all of my completed works, sermons, commentaries, and study notes--is my exposition of Psalm 17:15.

 Corem Deo.
 I will live before the face of my God.
 And I know that one day, I will behold my God.